LakeinLove/Mage-The-Awakening/Magic/Spells/Apprentice/Shape Ephemera.md

 ---

-This ephemera can be from a ghost or other entity in Twilight, but they have the ability to Withstand the spell, and being reshaped does not damage the entity’s Corpus.
+This ephemera can be from a ghost or other entity in Twilight, but they have the ability to [[Withstanding Magic|Withstand]] the spell, and being reshaped does not damage the entity’s Corpus.

 The object gains a Durability of 2.\
 If it is a weapon it gains a weapon rating of 2; if it is armour it gains an armour rating of 2.\